-Fractions of New Shares will not be allotted or issued to Just Eat Shareholders pursuant to the Takeaway.com Offer.
-Instead, the fractional entitlements of Just Eat Shareholders to New Shares will be aggregated and the Company will procure that the maximum whole number of New Shares resulting therefrom will be allotted and issued to a person appointed by the Company.
-The Company will procure that such New Shares are sold in the market as soon as practicable after the Effective Date at the best price which can be reasonably obtained at the time of sale and that the net proceeds of sale (after the deduction of all expenses and commissions incurred in connection with such sale, including any value added tax payable on the proceeds of sale) will be paid in due proportion to the relevant Just Eat Shareholders (rounded down to the nearest penny).
+Fractions of New Shares will not be allotted or issued to Just Eat Shareholders pursuant to the Scheme.
+Instead, the fractional entitlements of Just Eat Shareholders at the effective time to New Shares will be aggregated and the Company will procure that the maximum whole number of New Shares resulting therefrom will be allotted and issued to a person appointed by the Company .
+The Company will procure that such New Shares are sold in the market as soon as practicable after the effective time and that the net proceeds of sale (after the deduction of all expenses and commissions incurred in connection with such sale, including any value added tax payable on the proceeds of sale) will be paid in due proportion to the relevant Just Eat Shareholders (rounded down to the nearest penny) in accordance with the provisions of the Scheme.
 However, fractional entitlements to amounts (after the deduction of all commissions and expenses incurred in connection with such sale, including any value added tax payable on the proceeds of sale) of £5.00 or less will not be paid to the relevant Just Eat Shareholders who would otherwise be entitled to them, but shall be retained for the benefit of the Company.